Bude: History and description

 Bude-Stratton is said to have been a settlement since the Bronze Age but nothing remains of it.

 Efford Manor, seat of the Arundell family of Trerice, was the only building here in the Middle Ages.
 Bude or Porthbud was known as Bede's Haven, the 'chapel' or 'hermitage' on the rock, Bede being the holy man who lived there, on what is now the breakwater.
 The original breakwater was destroyed in 1838 by a terrible storm, while the newer version was constructed in 1839.
 The spectacular sandstone coast here is a Site of Specific Scientific Interest, known for jagged reefs, implicated in many past shipwrecks.
 Alongside the sea and by the canal runs the river Neet (or Strat).
 The two halves of the town are connected by Nanny Moore's bridge, a grade two listed building, named after a 19th-century ‘dipper’ who lived nearby.
 Beyond this lay the quay, rebuilt in 1577 with funds from the Blanchminster charity.

 The river divided the land owned by two Cornish families.
 South of the river was owned by Sir John Arundell, while land to the north was owned by Sir Richard Grenville of Stowe Barton, Kilkhampton.
 During the 1700-1800s, Bude was a thriving port used by smaller vessels.
 Over time, the land changed hands – the Grenville land passed to the Carterets/Thynnes while the Arundell land passed to the Aclands.
-Bude and neighbouring Stratton are relevant in the English Civil War, with Nanny Moore's Bridge featuring as a passe over the river for the Royalists.
+Bude and neighbouring Stratton are relevant in the English Civil War, with Nanny Moore's Bridge featuring as a passage over the river for the Royalists.